 So, 8 days after the day I was born, I started my new life with my adoptive parents!

 After I was born, my birth mother returned to Maine.
 Less than a year later, my birth mother had another child.
 This time she had the child in Maine and it was a girl.
-She was also born between marriages.
+This new baby girl was also born between marriages.
 As of this writing, we still have not located her biological father.

 Shortly thereafter, my birth mother married again.
 She gave birth to two more girls in that marriage.
 At some point, my mother and the two girls moved again to Massachusetts and lived there for many years, not far from where I was growing up.